andreazantek/azantek/_pages/about.md

 I am also a cellist!
 I am participate in a non-major cello ensemble on campus in addition to taking lessons.
 Recently, I have been working on Apres un Reve (Gabriel Faure), Julie-O (Mark Summer), and Meditation (Jules Massenet).

 In my free time, I love to stay busy!
 I love spending time outside, mainly while running or doing yoga.
-I also enjoy reading, doing crossword puzzles, and making art.
+I also enjoy reading and doing crosswords.
+I love connecting with my creative side through drawing, bullet journaling, and sewing.